PLEASE READ THIS NOTICE CAREFULLY

 Data protection representative

 We have appointed a data representative to oversee compliance with this Privacy Notice.
-If you have any questions about this Privacy Notice or how we handle your personal information, please email us at .
+If you have any questions about this Privacy Notice or how we handle your personal data, please email us at email@example.com.

 We keep this Notice under regular review.
 Any changes we make to this Notice will be posted on our Sites with a prominent notice and, where appropriate, we will notify you by email.

-If, in the future, we wish to use your personal information in a way not set out in this Notice we will notify you and seek your permission to do so.
+If, in the future, we wish to use your personal data in a way not set out in this Notice we will notify you and seek your permission to do so.

 Red Penguin Associates Ltd